One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your

 I’ve written about declining baselines a few times before – Derrick Jensen describes them as, “the process of becoming accustomed to and accepting as normal worsening conditions.
 Along with normalization can come a forgetting that things were not always this way.
 And this can lead to further acceptance and further normalization, which leads to further amnesia, and so on.”
 From the number of insects that you find on your windshield after a long summer drive (fewer) to your response to a mass shooting (a resigned, “again?”), to hurricanes and wildfires that grow in number and ferocity every year, opportunities to become accustomed to worsening conditions seem abundant.

 In any dark time, there is a tendency to veer toward fainting over how much is wrong or unmended in the world.

 Do you remember when there were shootings in Paris?
 You probably do, it wasn’t all that long ago, and the world watched as the city of light went into lock-down and mourning.
 Do you remember when a high school in a Colorado town gasped in astonishment when one of their own kids turned on his peers?
 You probably do, because the world watched as the school went into lock-down and the community into mourning.
 Do you remember all the times Black folks or members of the AAPI community or ___________, people who are just going about their daily lives, from jogging to reaching for a wallet to sleeping in their own beds, have died at the hands of police or neighbors or random acts of violence?
 You probably do because it happens again, and again, and again.
-Do you remember all of the other tragic, rage-filled violent events that filled in the years between then and what has once again happened, this time in a New Zealand mosque?
+Do you remember all of the other tragic, rage-filled violent events that filled in the years between then and now.
 You probably do, at least vaguely, unless you were directly affected, in which case, it’s likely you think about it more than you want to.
 It feels like my young child will never know a world that doesn’t respond to hate and violence and difference with more hate and violence.
 Or indifference, which has its own set of troubling outcomes.